CAS: Philosophy

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in philosophy.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Philosophy at the College of Arts and Sciences (CAS).
 Students will work with their CGS academic advisors and the philosophy department to plan their own pathway to a philosophy degree.

 CAS PH 160